PeachyPeachSM64/sm64ex-omm/README.md

 - **Windows**:

   - Open an MSYS2 terminal.
-To do so, open the **Windows Start** menu, type `mingw` and select `MSYS2 MinGW 64-bit` or `MSYS2 MinGW 32-bit`, depending of your operating system and processor type.
-To see it, open the **Windows Settings**, go to **System**, and select **About**.
+To do so, open the **Windows Start** menu, type `mingw` and select `MSYS2 MinGW 64-bit`.

-  - The first time, install the builder by cloning the *master* branch with this command:<br>`git clone https://github.com/PeachyPeachSM64/sm64pc-omm.git -b master`
+  - The first time, install the builder by cloning the *master* branch with this command:<br>`git clone https://github.com/PeachyPeachSM64/sm64ex-omm.git -b master`

-  - Move to the created directory and open it in Windows Explorer by executing the following command:<br>`cd sm64pc-omm; explorer .`
+  - Move to the created directory and open it in Windows Explorer by executing the following command:<br>`cd sm64ex-omm; explorer .`

   - If it's not already done, in Windows Explorer, click on the **View** tab, then check **File name extensions**.
 This option will allow you to rename files properly.